 Follow Mr. Buffet’s Lead

-As you can see, when you make charitable donations this way you can get a much larger tax deduction advantage for your donations.
+As you can see, when you make charitable donations this way you can get a much larger donating stock to charity tax deduction advantage for your donations.
 So if you want to save like the wealthiest people, you should donate like the wealthiest people.